 To create the Artifact Build and Deploy Pipeline, do the following:

 - In your Harness Application, click Pipelines, and then click Add Pipeline.
-The Add Pipeline dialog appears.
+The Add Pipeline settings appear.

 - In Name, enter a name for your Pipeline, such as Artifact Build and Deploy.

 - Click Submit.
 The new Pipeline is created.

 Add the Build Workflow as the first stage in the Pipeline:

 - In Pipeline Stages, click the plus button.
 The Pipeline Stage settings appear.